How to Write a Postnuptial Agreement with or without a Lawyer

 What is a postnuptial agreement?

-Essentially, a postnup is a pre-divorce agreement where you can specify details about divorce settlement issues such as asset division, spousal support, and debt distribution – all before any legal proceedings occur.
+Essentially, a postnup is a legal agreement where you can specify details about issues such as asset division, spousal support, and debt distribution in the event that a divorce should occur – all before any legal proceedings occur.

 You can write a prenup yourself or with the help of a divorce attorney.
 To be valid and enforceable, you must follow any state requirements on the execution of the legal document.